bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

      Default value: `mpicc`

-Additional flags, not affected by other input parameters, can be specified through the following parameters or environment variables:
+Additional flags, not affected by any other `Makefile` argument, can be specified through the following parameters or environment variables:

    * `CPPFLAGS`, `CFLAGS`, `INCLUDES`, `LDFLAGS`, `LDLIBS`: Additional flags included in all targets.
      *Note:* `CFLAGS` is **ignored** by `NVCC`.
 Instead, please make use of `CXXFLAGS` and/or `NVCC_CFLAGS` (see below).